mmikkel/CacheFlag-Craft/README.md

 # Cache Flag v.
 1.0.1 plugin for Craft CMS

-The native ```{{'{% cache %}'|raw}}``` tag is great, but in some cases the element queries Craft creates to clear the caches can become too complex, which can bog down your system.
+The native ```{% cache %}``` tag is great, but in some cases the element queries Craft creates to clear the caches can become too complex, which can bog down your system.
 Cache Flag provides an alternative (and in most cases, more performant) way to have your caches clear automatically when your content changes.

 ## What does it do?

-Cache Tag adds the ```{{'{% cacheflag %}'|raw}}``` tag to Twig, which – like P&T's [Cold Cache plugin](https://github.com/pixelandtonic/ColdCache) – _doesn't create element queries_ for automatic cache breaking.
+Cache Tag adds the ```{% cacheflag %}``` tag to Twig, which – like P&T's [Cold Cache plugin](https://github.com/pixelandtonic/ColdCache) – _doesn't create element queries_ for automatic cache breaking.
 Instead, Cache Flag gives you granular control over when a particular cache should be cleared, by adding _flags_ to content and caches.

 Cache Flag draws inspiration from the excellent [CE Cache](http://www.causingeffect.com/software/expressionengine/ce-cache) plugin for ExpressionEngine, which implements _tags_ in a similar manner.

 ## How does it work?

-The basic concept is that you add one or more flags (basically just strings, could be anything) to your content (sections, category groups, element types, etc) and to your caches (using the ```flagged``` parameter for the ```{{'{% cacheflag %}'|raw}}``` tag).
+The basic concept is that you add one or more flags (basically just strings, could be anything) to your content (sections, category groups, element types, etc) and to your caches (using the ```flagged``` parameter for the ```{% cacheflag %}``` tag).
 Whenever an element is saved or deleted, Cache Flag clears any caches with matching flags.
 Simple!

 ## Full usage example